 Choose When Your Custom Homepage Is Shown

 Next up, you can choose to customize when your homepage is shown.
 Do note that it works perfectly for both an image and a webpage.

 Assuming the preference pane is open, click on the New windows open with a drop-down menu and choose Homepage.

 Similarly, click on the New tabs open with a drop-down menu and select the Homepage.

 Now, quit the settings window to confirm the changes.

 That’s how you can add some personalization touch to Safari so that it looks a bit different.
 Though not a productive hack, I find it cool from a customization point of view.

 You’d like to have a glance at these posts as well:

-- How to Enable Develop Menu in Safari on Mac
+- Enable Develop Menu in Safari on Mac

 - How to Enable Dark Mode in Safari on iPhone and iPad